 Services that are covered for you What you must pay when you get these services Before obtaining services, members are advised to discuss their treatment options with a routine dental services participating provider.
 Treatment must be started and completed while covered by the plan during the plan year.
 The cost of dental services not covered by the plan is the responsibility of the member.
 For questions on how to find a provider, file a claim, or for more information call Member Services.
 Additional dental coverage information, including a detailed list of covered procedures, is also available on our website.
-Visit www.wellcare.com/allwellAR, click Shop for Plans at the top of the web page, then choose Plan Benefit Materials.
+Visit www.wellcare.com/allwellAR , click Shop for Plans at the top of the web page, then choose Plan Benefit Materials.
 Select Evidence of Coverage (EOC).
-Locate Wellcare Dual Liberty (HMO-POS D-SNP) on the list to find the Dental Benefit Details for this plan.
+Locate Wellcare Dual Reserve (HMO-POS D-SNP) on the list to find the Dental Benefit Details for this plan.
 Note: Coverage of routine dental services is a supplemental benefit offered by the plan.
 Neither Medicare nor Arkansas Medicaid will pay your share of the cost for these services.
 Members also enrolled in Arkansas Medicaid may be eligible for secondary coverage of these supplemental dental services by the State.
 Before obtaining dental services ask the provider if they are able to bill Medicaid as the secondary payer.
 Be sure to show the provider your Arkansas Medicaid identification card.
-There is no coinsurance.
-Depression screening copayment, or deductible for an annual depression screening We cover one screening for depression per year.
-The screening must visit. be done in a primary care setting that can provide follow-up treatment and/or referrals.
+Depression screening We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
+There is no coinsurance, copayment, or deductible for an annual depression screening visit.